dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 ## Layout A PCB Without Schematic

-For some small PCB projects, maybe you don’t need a schematic.
+For some small PCB projects, maybe you don't need a schematic.
 EasyEDA allows you to lay the PCB directly from the PCB Editor.

 Start a new PCB and you can add footprints directly from the PCB Libs from Left Navigation Panel **Parts** and then just track them.